filecoin-project/FIPs/FIPS/fip-drop-provecommit1.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->

-Deprecate *`ProveCommitSectors` (method 7)*  in favour of `ProveCommitSectors2` and `ProveCommitAggregate`  to enforce single PoRep validations and single sector activations are  synchronously executed and billed to the caller, rather than executed asynchronously via a cron call to the actor.
+Deprecate *`ProveCommitSectors` (method 7)* in favour of `ProveCommitSectors2` and `ProveCommitAggregate` to enforce single PoRep validations and single sector activations are synchronously executed and billed to the caller, rather than executed asynchronously via a cron call to the actori.

 ## Abstract

 <!--A short (~200 word) description of the technical issue being addressed.-->
 A short (~200 word) description of the technical issue being addressed.

 Currently, `ProveCommitSectors` takes single PoRep proof for individual sectors, validates the proof and activate the sectors along with the deals inside of the sectors via a cron call to the power actor.
-By contrast, when submitting an aggregated PoRep, all of the proof validation and sector activation is executed synchronously and billed to the caller.
+By contrast, when submitting an aggregated PoRep, all of the proof validation and sector activation are executed synchronously and billed to the caller.
 We want to resolve this imbalance in the improper sector activation gas subsidy available to the different onboarding methods, and also removes unnecessary work from unpaid network cron jobs.

-To address this issue, we propose to drop `ProveCommitSectors` method the upgrade after `ProveComitSectors2` ’s inclusion.
+To address this issue, we propose to drop `ProveCommitSectors` method after the upgrade that introduces `ProveComitSectors2` ’s inclusion.

 ## Change Motivation